Anaheim provides easy access to vaccines at City Hall, Brookhurst Community Center and through clinics in our neighborhoods.

 Vaccines are safe and they work

-Millions of vaccines have been administered in California, including into the arms of about half of Orange County's population.
+Millions of vaccines have been administered in California, including into the arms of more than half of Orange County's population.

 There have been little to no major adverse reactions, and we're already seeing the benefits of our journey toward herd immunity.